 - When to buy backpacker insurance

-- How to make a claim abroad
+- How to make an insurance claim abroad

 - 17 popular backpacker insurance options compared

-- The best policies in detail
+- The best insurance policies in detail

-What is backpacker travel insurance?
+What is the difference between backpacker and travel insurance?

 First things first, backpacker travel insurance is specifically designed for backpackers going to multiple destinations over a longer period of time.
 It is also sometimes under the same umbrella as long-term travel insurance.